MethodicalAcceleratorDesign/MAD-NG.py/README.md

 # pymadng
-Python interface to MAD-NG running as subprocess and using Pexpect
+Python interface to MAD-NG running as subprocess

 Getting the examples working
 ============================